MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 #### Which Microsoft 365 subscriptions include Dataverse for Teams and Power Virtual Agents capabilities with Teams?

-Dataverse for Teams and Power Virtual Agents for Teams capabilities will be available as part of select Microsoft 365 subscriptions with Microsoft Power Platform and Teams capabilities, excluding plans for EDU A1 and SUB SKUs.
+Dataverse for Teams and Power Virtual Agents for Teams capabilities will be available as part of select Microsoft 365 subscriptions with Power Platform and Teams capabilities, excluding plans for EDU A1 and SUB SKUs.
 For more information, see the [Licensing Guide](https://go.microsoft.com/fwlink/?linkid=2085130).

-#### How is Dataverse for Teams environment created?
+#### How is a Dataverse for Teams environment created?

 Creation of Dataverse for Teams environments isn't available from the Power Platform admin center.
-Creation of new Dataverse for Teams environments will only be possible from within Teams.
+Creation of new Dataverse for Teams environments is only possible from within Teams.

 #### Can Dataverse for Teams be used outside of Teams?

-Dataverse for Teams is designed to work in the Teams client across web, desktop and mobile.
-If you'd want to use Dataverse for Teams outside of Teams, you must upgrade your environment to Dataverse.
+Dataverse for Teams is designed to work in the Teams client across web, desktop, and mobile.
+If you want to use Dataverse for Teams outside of Teams, you must upgrade your environment to Dataverse.

 #### Is there a limit to Dataverse for Teams capacity?
 How many Dataverse for Teams environments can be created in a tenant?